 Clarke cocked his head to the side.
 “You mean like whether we’re going to pull off this whole crazy rescue operation?”

 “Yeah…” Luci paused, then reached out to grab Clarke’s shoulder, maneuvering him away from the people nearby.
 “Maybe I need to talk to someone who’s not Frank,” she decided, glancing briefly back over her shoulder before looking up to meet his gaze.
 “Clarke – are we doing the right thing here?”

 Clarke frowned.
 “You don’t think we should save Julie?”

 “Oh no, it’s not that,” Luci corrected with an immediate shake of her head.
 “Not even Julie deserved to die this way.
 It’s more… what if we’re all being manipulated into doing it?”

 “Manipulated?”
 Clarke repeated back, raising an eyebrow.

 “When Carrie first got her hands on the time machine, Shady didn’t step in with any tips, or helpful pieces of information,” Luci elaborated.
-“Carrie had carte blanche.
+“Carrie had carte blanche to do as she liked.
 Then after she was shot, okay, he made the one call to Frank, but otherwise he has done nothing.
-This, despite his power to “push” his will onto others!
+This, despite his apparent power to “push” his will onto others.
 Now, Frank thinks it’s because Shady likes free will, but what if Shady’s been employing some sort of reverse psychology?
 Maybe he’s the one behind everything, and by trying to save Julie, we’ll end up playing right into his hands!”

 Clarke reached out to place a hand on Luci’s shoulder.
-“Hey, it’s not silly at all,” he said reassuringly.
+“Hey, it’s not silly at all,” he reassured.
 “In fact, you’re finally making more sense.
 I’m thinking you’re not used to being wrong much?”

 Luci flinched.
 “I… it’s atypical, yes.”